The Wider Curriculum

 Children are encouraged to appreciate a wide variety of sounds and music - choral, orchestral, modern, classical and world music.
 They make music with a range of musical instruments.

 Children are also taught many songs and hymns and experience the pleasure of singing together.
-Last year we had an after school club for choir that attended the O2 for Young Voices and sang along with thousands of children from primary schools across the country.

 We have whole class teaching of the Ukulele for Years 3 and 4 and some individual lessons and guitar lessons weekly.
 We have had whole school dancing and music from steel bands and brass instruments to enthuse children to take up musical instruments.